rAzoR8/SpvGenTwo/LINKER.md

 %25             OpFMul float %24 %23 -> Error: [UNNAMED-SYMBOL] OpExtInst operand instruction not found!
 %23             OpExtInst float %1 Pow %20 0.000000
 ```

+Instead of explicitly stating which parts should be imported, we can also just use `-auto` or `-AllOptions` the import everything needed, but this may come at a performance cost in return.